tmccoy00/rpishutdown/README.md

 This will copy the script to your home directory and insert the entry into /etc/rc.local file to run this in the background.

 # Manual Installation
+Assuming you are the user *pi*, copy the script into your home directory.

+    cp shutdown.py /home/pi/

-Copy the script into your home directory and add the following line immediately before the exit line in /etc/rc.local including the "&" to ensure this script runs in the background at startup.
+Add the following line in */etc/rc.local* immediately before the line with *exit*.
+Be sure to include the "&" as this script runs in the background at startup.

     python /home/pi/shutdown.py &